 While testing this feature, the Time to First byte (TTFB) has reduced to 72%, First Contentful Paint has reduced to 23% & 13% reduction in the speed index for desktop users.

-So, If you are on a shared host, then this is a great add on that you can try out this Cloudflare add on to improve your Core web vitals scores.
+So, If you are on a shared host, then this is a great add-on that you can try out this Cloudflare add-on to improve your Core web vitals scores.

 15. Use Server Level Compression

 Enable Gzip or Brotli compression to reduce the file size at the server level which will speed up your LCP.
-Most of the cache plugins like WP Rocket, WP fastest cache has the option to enable gzip compression.
+Most of the cache plugins like WP Rocket, WP fastest cache have the option to enable gzip compression.
 If you are using Cloudflare then you can enable Brotli to speed up your LCP.